 You can blend the seeds in completely or leave them whole.
-I like them whole, but my kids prefer them blended.
+I like chia seeds whole, but my kids prefer them blended.

-Chia seed pudding is a healthy alternative to classic pudding.
+Chia seed pudding is a fun alternative to classic pudding.
 You can serve it for a snack, dessert, or even breakfast.
-One serving has about 300 calories, and a balanced amount of fiber, protein, sugar, and fat.
-(See nutrition label below).

 Here is a closer look at the individual ingredients: